GabeMeister/vidfetcher/README.md

 - For channels that don't have any uploads, we can ignore them.

+- Originally thought I would have "batch" channel fetches.
+So for 50 channels at a time, I would run the fetching, then when all 50 are up, I would start a new "batch" of 50 channels to fetch videos for.
+But [thanks to this StackOverflow answer](http://stackoverflow.com/a/25324090/1751481) I can do a "rolling" go routine fetch technique, where as soon as one go routine ends, another is started.

 ## Potential Ideas to Explore:

-- Instead of "waiting" to form one big slice of all channel data, just begin fetching videos of channels that are out of date
+- Instead of "waiting" to form one big slice of all channel data, just immediately begin fetching videos of channels that are out of date

 - Instead of reading every video from the api no matter what, check the video count in the database first, and only if different, begin fetching all videos from api

-## Open Questions:
+## Thoughts Log:

 - How to properly "print" data that you want to see, but not have to do extra work.
 For example, tasks.AreVideosOutOfDate() returns true if a channels videos are out of date, and false otherwise.
 This function must make a query to a database to check the video count for a channel.
 I want to be able to have the command line program print the video count in the database, and the video count retrieved through the api.
 Ideally, I only want to query the database once, because that's technically only what we need.

 - Whether to pass just ids to functions, or pass objects that contain ids to functions.
+Overall just when to put things into objects that represent it, or just use the raw data.